 "Hair dye does expire," she explained.
 "The life span of a hair dye can vary depending on the type and how often it is used, but in general, most dyes will last about 6-12 months after opening."

-If your unopened dye is in damaged packaging or you're wondering whether to use already opened hair dye or even mixed hair dye, it's best to trash it since the shelf life of an opened product is fairly short.
+If your unopened dye is in damaged packaging, or you're wondering whether to use already opened or even mixed hair dye, it's best to trash it, since the shelf life of an opened product is fairly short.
 But in general, box dye from many drugstore brands lasts for a longer period when properly stored.

-Hainla said that using expired hair dye can have negative effects.
+So, what actually happens if you use expired dye anyway?
+Expired hair dye can cause more than just a color mismatch in some cases, and Hainla said that using it can have negative effects.
 "After some time, hair dye can form chemicals harmful to your skin and hair, which can cause irritation or an allergic reaction," she explained.

 Allergic reactions to expired permanent hair dye or semi-permanent hair dye might include a burning sensation, scalp itchiness, hair loss and other negative effects.
-Ingredients in semi-permanent and permanent dyes like hydrogen peroxide, ammonia, resorcinol and paraphenylenediamine are more likely to cause allergic reactions the longer they sit on a shelf or in your bathroom cabinet.
+Ingredients in hair dye like hydrogen peroxide, ammonia, resorcinol and paraphenylenediamine are more likely to cause allergic reactions the longer they sit on a shelf or in your bathroom cabinet.

 "If you experience any of these symptoms after using expired hair dye, immediately stop wearing it and wash your affected areas with regular soap and water," advised Hainla.